LinkyLuke/automate-the-boring-stuff/README.md

 README.md

-To learn is to understand
+To learn is to understand......linkyluke (2018)